signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-02/chapter02.md

 ## Labs

 Right-click (or alt/opt-click) on the links below; then click `Save as ..` to download the two VCV Rack labs.
-Once downloaded, double-click them in your file browser, or open them using VCV Rack's `File > Open` dialog.
+Make sure you are logged in to the class VCV Rack account before you begin: use credentials `itms@gmail.com` (password: `synthesis`) and hit `Library > Update plugins` before you begin.
+Once you are logged in and have downloaded the labs/updated your plugins, double-click the first lab in your file browser, or open it using VCV Rack's `File > Open` dialog.

 [Lab 2.1: Oscillation, Frequency, Period, and Waveshape](./patches/lab_2_1_annotated)